pubnub/webrtc-chat/README.md

-PubNub WebRTC Chat
+WebRTC + PubNub
 =======================
-Powerful Video Chat, No Plugins
+Open Source Template for Powerful Video Chat, No Plugins
 ------------------------------------
-Building a video and audio communication application is commonly seen as no small task.
-We aim to prove otherwise.
-With the power of WebRTC browser technology we can now do video and audio communication natively on any web-enabled device.
-Combine this with the signaling capabilities of PubNub and now it is easy to create a cross browser communication application!
+Building video calling apps is no small task.
+Learning about video codecs, signaling, and presence is just the beginning when it comes to implementation.
+At PubNub, we have partnered our technology with WebRTC to make integration fast and easy to build video chat software.
+Out of the box our WebRTC Framework will power audio, video, and data communication between two browsers.

 # Live Demo
 To see a live demo of our communication application in action, check out [http://pubnub.github.io/webrtc-chat](http://webrtc.co)

 # Getting Started
-To build this application yourself, check out the documentation on our demo page.
+To build this application yourself, check out the documentation on our [demo page](http://webrtc.co#docs).
 It will explain all the steps necessary to get started building your very own audio and video communication application!

 # The PubNub Real-Time Network
 ## Build real-time apps quickly and scale them globally.